The depth of a permutation: Coincidences of depth, length, and reflection length

 Let $p \in \Dy_n$ be a Dyck path, and let $P^{-1}(p)$ denote its preimage under $P$, that is,

-\begin{thm} For any Dyck path $p$, the following statements are true of $P^{-1}(p)$. \begin{enumerate} {(\alph{enumi})} \item There is a unique element $w' \in P^{-1}(p)$ of minimal length such that $\dep(w') = \ell(w')$. \item For any other element $w'\neq w \in P^{-1}(p)$, $\dep(w) < \ell(w)$. \end{enumerate} \end{thm}
+\begin{thm} For any Dyck path $p$, the following statements are true of $P^{-1}(p)$. \begin{enumerate} {(\alph{enumi})} \item There is a unique element $w' \in P^{-1}(p)$ of minimal length such that $\dep(w') = \ell_S(w')$. \item For any other element $w'\neq w \in P^{-1}(p)$, $\dep(w) < \ell_S(w)$. \end{enumerate} \end{thm}

-\begin{proof} For part (a), we simply observe that if the elements that are not left-right maxima are arranged in increasing order, then the \emph{only} inversions have the left-right maxima as the larger elements in the inversion pairs.
-Letting $w'$ denote this permutation, we have
+\begin{proof} For part (a), we simply observe that if the elements that are not left-right maxima are arranged in increasing order, then every inversion of the permutation must have a left-right maximum as the larger number in the inversion pair.
+In other words, if we let $w'$ denote this permutation, we have

 That is, the inequalities in Lemma \ref{obs:fiber} are equalities.
 For example the path in Figure \ref{fig:Dyck} has $w' = 23174856$, where $\{1,4,5,6\}$ have been inserted into $23\underline{\ \ }7\underline{\ \ }8\underline{\ \ }\,\underline{\ \ }$ in increasing order.
 See Figure \ref{fig:w'}.